awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 When you enable *automatic key rotation* for a KMS key, AWS KMS generates new cryptographic material for the KMS key every year\.
 AWS KMS saves all previous versions of the cryptographic material in perpetuity so you can decrypt any data encrypted with that KMS key\.
 AWS KMS does not delete any rotated key material until you [delete the KMS key](deleting-keys.md)\.

-AWS KMS supports automatic key rotation only for [symmetric KMS keys](concepts.md#symmetric-cmks) with key material that AWS KMS creates\.
+AWS KMS supports automatic key rotation only for [symmetric encryption KMS keys](concepts.md#symmetric-cmks) with key material that AWS KMS creates\.
 Automatic rotation is optional for [customer managed KMS keys](concepts.md#customer-cmk)\.
 AWS KMS always rotates the key material for [AWS managed KMS keys](concepts.md#aws-managed-cmk) every three years\.
 Rotation of [AWS owned KMS keys](concepts.md#aws-owned-cmk) varies\.

 Key rotation changes only the KMS key's *key material*, which is the cryptographic material that is used in encryption operations\.
 The KMS key is the same logical resource, regardless of whether or how many times its key material changes\.
 The properties of the KMS key do not change, as shown in the following image\.